nirav-arsenaltech/skill-sync-ai/README.md

 - 💾 Resume storage & AI scan history
 - 🧼 Robust file validation & encoding cleanup

+**Cover Letter Features**

+- ✍️ Create a Cover Letter: Generate a personalized cover letter based on your resume and the job description for a company.
+- 👁️ View Cover Letter: Preview the generated cover letter directly in the app.
+- 📥 Download as PDF: Easily download your generated cover letter as a PDF.
 ---

 ## 🖼️ Images